|

 - Andy Griffith was never nominated for an Emmy, neither for TAGS nor for Matlock.
 Don Knotts won five as Barney Fife.

 - The correct title of the show's theme is simply "The Andy Griffith Show Theme," not "The Fishin' Hole" as commonly believed.
-The
+The person heard whistling during the tune is composer Earl Hagen.

 |